Essentialism for Teachers: The Secret to Doing Less but Achieving More in the Classroom

 Essentialism isn’t about doing less.

-It’s about teaching from what matters most.
+It’s about returning, again and again, to what matters most.

 With clarity,